MrEdWoods/ARCframework-OpenAcademicEdition/docs/ARC-Framework-Protocol_Human-AI-Contextualization 052125-5.md

 **Protocol Licensing and Commercial Deployments**

-The ARC Framework Protocol is published under a Creative Commons AttributionNo Derivatives 4.0 International (CC BY-ND 4.0) license to support open access, scholarly reuse, and epistemic transparency.
+The ARC Framework Protocol is published under a Creative Commons Attribution No Derivatives 4.0 International (CC BY-ND 4.0) license to support open access, scholarly reuse, and epistemic transparency.
 However, specific commercial implementations of the ARC protocol are governed separately under proprietary terms. **Reef Flow** Systems represents the first narrative-based, AI-integrated product built on the ARC epistemic structure.
 Designed for small-to-medium businesses and civic organizations, Reef Flow operates outside the Creative Commons license as a licensed commercial deployment.
 While it extends the ARC framework into applied pedagogical environments, all Reef Flow implementations are required to uphold Tier-1 validation standards and Tier-2 contextual alignment, preserving the protocols core commitments to accuracy, reliability, and contextual integrity.

 **Selected References** (APA 7)